Prometheus3375/PML-assignment-3/readme.md

 - **Preprocessing**.
 Sentences are cleaned from most non-alphanumeric symbols.
 Numbers and English shortcuts such as "don't" and "he's" have special preprocessing.

 - **Word dropping**.
-Words that was met once are dropped from the vocabulary.
+Words that are met once are dropped from the vocabulary.

 ## Optimizer and loss function